1948 Arab–Israeli War: Yishuv/Israeli forces

-After the invasion: France allowed aircraft carrying arms from Czechoslovakia to land on French territory in transit to Israel, and permitted two arms shipments to ‘Nicaragua’, which were actually intended for Israel.
+France authorised Air France to transport cargo to Tel Aviv on 13 May.
+After the invasion, France allowed aircraft carrying arms from Czechoslovakia to land on French territory in transit to Israel, and permitted two arms shipments to "Nicaragua", which were actually intended for Israel.

 Czechoslovakia supplied vast quantities of arms to Israel during the war, including thousands of vz.
 24 rifles and MG 34 and ZB 37 machine guns, and millions of rounds of ammunition.
 Czechoslovakia supplied fighter aircraft, including at first ten Avia S-199 fighter planes.

 Haganah agents in Western Europe had amassed fifty 65mm French mountain guns, twelve 120mm mortars, ten H-35 light tanks, and a large number of half-tracks.
 The Haganah readied twelve cargo ships throughout European ports to transfer the equipment, which would set sail as soon as the British blockade lifted at the end of the Mandate.

-Following Israeli independence, the Israelis managed to build three Sherman tanks from scrap-heap material found in abandoned British ordnance depots.
+In addition to arms shipments from abroad, Israel's local domestic arms industry produced substantial quantities of weapons and ammunition, as well as dozens of makeshift armored cars and trucks.

+Following independence, the Israelis managed to build three Sherman tanks from scrap-heap material found in abandoned British ordnance depots.
+Israeli agents in Italy subsequently purchased 32 Sherman tanks, which arrived in three shipments from November 1948 to January 1949.
+Although still in serviceable condition, the tanks' gun barrels had been destroyed to prevent them from firing, so it was decided to install Krupp field guns that had been purchased from Switzerland in September 1948 with the intent to use them for field artillery, but the conversion proved complicated and it is likely that none of the Shermans with Krupp guns were ready until the war was over.
+However, three 75mm M3 tank guns were also purchased in Italy and these were fitted onto three Shermans in time for them to take part in combat.